CodingCatDev/amplify-jamstack-cloudinary-video/tutorial/Amplify your JAMStack with Video 9e43c4db9f0e4d91b8e0e6cb4e493c8a.md

 GraphQL API KEY: <example>
 ```

-Don't worry if you loose this it will be stored in `src/aws-exports.js` so that your React application can use it to connect.
+Don't worry if you lose this,  it will be stored in `src/aws-exports.js` so that your React application can use it to connect.

 ### Connect frontend to API